Kalamegam (film)

 Kalamegam is a 1940 Tamil-language film directed by Ellis R. Dungan and starring nadaswaram player T. N. Rajarathnam Pillai.
 This was the second film as script writer for the Tamil rationalist poet Bharathidasan.
-This was the only film in which Pillai acted in his life.
+This was the only film in which Pillai acted in a lead role.

 Plot

 Kalamegam is based on the life of 15th century Tamil poet Kaalamegam.